awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics.md

 Before using Call Analytics, note that:
 + Call Analytics only supports two\-channel audio, where an agent is present on one channel and a customer is present on a second channel\.
 + [Job queueing](job-queueing.md) is always enabled for post\-call analytics jobs, so you're limited to 100 concurrent Call Analytics jobs\.
-If you need to request a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
+If you want to request a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
 + Input files for post\-call analytics jobs cannot be greater than 500 MB and must be less than 4 hours\.
 + If using categories, you must create all desired categories before starting a Call Analytics transcription\.
 Any new categories cannot be applied to existing transcriptions\.
 To learn how to create a new category, see [Creating categories for post\-call transcriptions](tca-categories-batch.md) and [Creating categories for real\-time transcriptions](tca-categories-stream.md)\.
-+ Some Call Analytics quotas differ from Amazon Transcribe and Amazon Transcribe Medical; refer to [Guidelines and quotas](limits-guidelines.md) for specifics\.
++ Some Call Analytics quotas differ from Amazon Transcribe and Amazon Transcribe Medical; refer to the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/transcribe.html#transcribe_region) for details\.

 **Dive deeper with the AWS Machine Learning Blog**
 To learn more about Call Analytics options, see: